abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <h2 id="investing"><a class="section-link" href="#investing" title="Link to Investing">Investing</a></h2>

 Alongside his engineering and research, Abhay angel invests in AI and frontier technology.
-His investments include Mercor, Factory AI, Saronic, OpenAI, and Anthropic.
+His investments include Mercor, Factory AI, Saronic, and OpenAI.
 He has also scouted for Sequoia, Greylock, Index Ventures, and Bain Capital Ventures.

 <h2 id="communities"><a class="section-link" href="#communities" title="Link to Communities">Communities</a></h2>
 <ul>